wp-blocks/cf7-antispam/readme.txt

 A trustworthy antispam plugin for Contact Form 7.
 Simple but effective.

 == Description ==
-Antispam for Contact Form 7 is an anti-bot plugin for your contact form, that without boring you with configurations, block bots from flood your email inbox.
+Antispam for Contact Form 7 is a free anti-bot plugin for contact form 7, that without boring you with configurations, block bots from flood your email inbox.
 We use several in-page and off-page bots traps and an auto-learning mechanism based on a statistical "Bayesian" spam filter called b8.
+CF7-AntiSpam adds some functionalities to [Flamingo](https://wordpress.org/plugins/flamingo/): if both are installed Flamingo will be used as interface for the antispam system and some convenient features will be added, such resending emails.

 == SETUP ==
 **Basic** - install & go! no action required to get the standard protection.